 Zoning is the way local governments control the physical development of land, buildings, and whole neighborhoods.
 Installers or developers will handle the process of ensuring solar projects are in alignment with local zoning law, and will secure the necessary permits, reviews and approvals as needed by the local Authority Having Jurisdiction (AHJ).
-There is significant variation among New York jurisdictional zoning codes, even between neighboring jurisdictions, throughout the state as found in this NY State Solar Survey.
+There is significant variation among New York jurisdictional zoning codes, even between neighboring jurisdictions throughout the state.

 New York City

 Sustainable CUNY of the City University of New York, worked with partners under the U.S. Department of Energy SunShot Initiative to develop the Solar Planning and Zoning Implementation Guide for NYC in 2013.
 Additional information can be found on the NYC Department of Buildings webpage for Design Professional Requirements: Solar